ezhao1/Fr-d-ric-Fran-ois-ChopSPIN/README.md

 # AI

 In order to determine which of these possible placements on the board is the best to do for the best scoring, I need to do a search across the game tree.
 However, just directly doing a breadth first search across the state space, as mentioned earlier, is very costly.
-With 6 consecutive different pieces and about 35 different possible placements per piece per board, there are about 1.838 billion sequences to search through, which would take far too long to do.
+With 6 consecutive different pieces, a hold piece, and about 35 different possible placements per piece per board, there are about 64 billion sequences to search through, which would take far too long to do.

 This, I implement a greedy element to my BFS: on each level, I only select a certain number of the best moves (currently set to 15) according to some kind of evaluation of the board, and then expand those boards.
 At the end, I select the move that brings me the best end evaluation board.